Skip to main content

 7. Limitations

-No University department or office may commission works of art without approval of the UAAC.
-All contracts for art commission must be approved through the Office of the General Counsel and the Associate Vice President/Chief Planning and Facilities Officer.
+a.
+No University department or office may commission works of art without the approval of the UAAC.
+All contracts for art commission must be approved through the Office of the General Counsel and Vice President for Finance and Operations or designee.

 Revision History